lizaburak/testing-lab3/tests.md

 - Website https://znwr.ru/ is opened.
 - All possible popups are closed.
-- There is at least one item in the basket.
+- There is at least one item in the bag.

 #### Test steps:

-1. Click _Bag_ button.
+1. Click "Bag" button in the header.
-2. Click on the trashcan icon for the selected item.
+2. Click on the trashcan icon for item.

 #### Expected Result: